dotnet/interactive/docs/README.md

 ### Small factor devices

-We support running on devices like Raspberry Pi and PiTop, you can find instructions [here](small-factor-devices.md)
+We support running on devices like Raspberry Pi and [pi-top [4]](https://github.com/pi-top/pi-top-4-.NET-Core-API).
+You can find instructions [here](small-factor-devices.md)

 ### Telemetry